tgb417/ac-datadive-2018/Scraping_Project/README.md

 ```

 ### a) Making the scrapers (both kinds) more robust and less prone to break
 Additional IAM web scrapers (Panel, IAB, MICI, EIB, CAO).
 DataKind will work with DataDive support volunteers to identify guidelines for improvement.
-Also see `/Docs/Common Scraper Issues.txt`.
+Also see `/Ref/Common Scraper Issues.txt`.

 Major areas for improvement include
 * More resilient to minor changes in website structure
 * Run faster
-* ...

-### b) Save and Compare Scrapes
+### b) Save and Compare Scrapes [FILL ME IN PLEASE]
 * Code to compare older web scrape to a newer web scrape (old scrape data in /Data/Complaint_Data_Scraped.xlsx)
 * DK will save a complete scrape list (Data/Complaint_Data_Scraped.xlsx)
 DK / AC will create a test set of “changed” scrape examples (Need to support AC in creating this)